 Thank you choosing the K7SOM+ mainboard.
-This mainboard has an AMD Duron processor.
-This mainboard supports front-side bus speed of 266 MHz.
+This mainboard has a Socket-A support for the AMD K7 processors.
+The Socket-A processor's front-side bus speed is 266MHz.

 This mainboard integrates the SiS740 Northbridge and SiS962L Southbridge chipsets that support DDR 266MHz, Ultra DMA 33/66/100/133 function and remarkably high system performance under all types of system operations.